City of Longwood Incentives

 Longwood Economic Enhancement Program (Brownfields)

-The City of Longwood has designated current Brownfield areas.
+The City of Longwood has designated current Brownfield Areas.
 The funding to assist in the assessment and redevelopment of these areas is state and federally funded.
-View the designated LEEP Map (PDF).
 Be aware that recent legislation has changed the requirements for receiving the various incentives.
-For additional information regarding the qualifications and incentives associated with a Brownfield visit the following links; Brownfield Incentives, Brownfield Area vs. Brownfield Site
+Although a parcel may be in a designated Brownfield Area, the parcel must have a Brownfield Site designation and have a Brownfield Site Rehabilitation Agreement or abut a Brownfield Site to be eligible for incentives and funding.
+For additional information regarding the Brownfield Program visit the following link; Florida Department of Environmental Protection - Brownfields Program.

 Longwood Green Building Program